markof94/Asteroid-Game/README.md

 - You initially have 3 lives.
 You lose one by getting hit by an asteroid.
 - If you destroy an asteroid, there is a chance that another life spawns, collect it to survive -longer and get more points!

+*IMPORTANT NOTES FOR DESKTOP USERS:
+- Make sure the game tab is set to default zoom (100%)
+- Avoid resizing the browser while playing, if you do it and experience glitches, refresh the page

 Credits for assets:

 Laser sound: